 An episode from the series SECRETS OF HISTORY - PORTRAITS

-In charges of the country finances under Louis XIV, patron of the greatest artists, Nicolas Fouquet experienced a meteoric rise, followed by an equally vertiginous descent into hell.
+In charge of the country's finances under Louis XIV, Nicolas Fouquet, patron of the greatest artists, experienced a meteoric rise, followed by an equally vertiginous descent into hell.

 The Sun King was disgruntled by the display of wealth of his confidant, owner of the magnificent castle of Vaux-le-Vicomte.
 The last straw was Fouquet's grandiose celebration on August 17, 1761, considered a provocation by the sovereign.